-- After the diseased pulp is removed (know as a pulpectomy), the pulp chamber and root canal are cleaned, enlarged and shaped in preparation for being filled.
+- After the diseased pulp is removed (known as a pulpectomy), the pulp chamber and root canal are cleaned, enlarged and shaped in preparation for being filled.

 - If more than one visit is necessary, a temporary filling is placed in the crown opening to protect the tooth between dental visits.

-- The temporary filling is removed and the pulp chamber and root canal are permanently filled at our office near Palm Beach Gardens.
+- At the next visit, the temporary filling is removed and the pulp chamber and root canal are permanently filled at our office near Palm Beach Gardens.
 A tapered, rubbery material called gutta-percha is inserted into each of the root canals and is often sealed into place with cement.
-In certain cases a metal or plastic rod is placed in the root canal for structural support.
+In certain cases, a metal or plastic rod is placed in the root canal for extra structural support.